Written by Richard Perry

 • AvaProtect

-We think the ICCL protection is positive for AvaTrade’s European clients.
-However, it is certainly worth noting that if AvaTrade had FCA regulation (and therefore the Financial Services Compensation Scheme) then this compensation limit would be considerably higher, up to £85,000.
+We believe that the ICCL protection is important for AvaTrade’s European customers.
+However, it is worth noting that if AvaTrade had a license from the FCA in the UK, then the compensation limit would be significantly higher, up to £85,000.

-However, one strong aspect of having your trading account with AvaTrade is that all retail trading accounts are covered with a negative balance protection guarantee.
-This means that clients cannot lose more money than they put in.
-This is excellent for beginner traders.
+One strong advantage of trading with AvaTrade is that all retail accounts are protected against negative balances.
+This means that clients cannot lose more money than they initially deposited – excellent news for novice traders.

-• We like negative balance protection for all accounts
+• Negative balance protection is available for all accounts.

 Conclusion

-• a good selection of trading platforms and mobile trading
+• A good range of desktop and mobile trading platforms

-• huge inactivity fees – although this should not bother active traders
+• The high inactivity fees, although this should not bother active traders

-Taken as a whole, we believe that AvaTrade is a good broker to trade with.
+Overall, we believe AvaTrade is a good broker for online trading.

 Overall